 But the midrashic and medieval commentators don’t want to let go so easily of Moses’ doubts.
 There’s still work to be done in the evolving relationship between Moses and God.
 Rashi, the medieval French commentator, gets right to the point in linking the beginning of Va-eira to the end of Sh’mot, as he explains: “God called Moses to account for his harsh question” (Rashi on Ex.
 6:2).

 In what way are verses 2-8 in chapter six a rebuke?
 Rashi gets this from the midrash, which reads God’s whole speech here as a reprimand of Moses in comparison with the Patriarchs.
-In midrashic fashion, the Sages imagined that God had more to say in response to his chosen leader’s doubts.
+In midrashic fashion, the Sages imagined that God had more to say in response to God's chosen leader’s doubts.
 Reading between the lines of the received biblical text, the midrash “makes up” the unedited version of the conversation, so that in response to Moses, God says:

 Oh, for those that are gone and cannot be replaced!
 Many times did I reveal Myself to Abraham, Isaac, and Jacob as El Shaddai, but I did not make known unto them that my name is Adonai, as I have told you, and they still did not criticize My ways. … And [they] did not complain not at My ways nor asked me, as you asked Me, what is My name.
 At the commencement of My commission you did inquire of My name and at the end [you raised your brazen question].
 (Sh’mot Rabbah 6:4)